RudyMay/RudyMay.github.io/README.md

 was made using Vanilla Js, javascript and css3

-use keyboard left arror and right arrow to play the game
+use keyboard left arrow and right arrow to play the game

 play it here: https://RudyMay.github.io